Super Mario Bros. Wonder: Development

 Additionally, to balance the gameplay between younger and experienced players, Wonder was designed to have a sliding difficulty scale, with badges that make the game easier or more challenging, an online mode where players can get assistance, characters with special abilities like immunity to enemy damage, and a non-sequential world map that allows players to optionally skip harder levels.
+While designing Badges, character specific abilities from prior games were separated from characters, in order to allow players to pick their favorite character and ability at will.

 The game was planned to have a live sports commentary on the player's action.
 Late in development, this feature was superseded by the Talking Flowers, who exchange humorous quips with the player during levels, because—in the words of one game designer on the project—the sports commentary was too complex to implement and "something [didn't] feel right" about it.
+Director Mouri considered that the Talking Flowers were a version of live commentary that fits the world of Mario.

+In regards to the online multiplayer component of the game, Mouri was conscious of how in competitive games "more-skilled players can have multiple wins and feel satisfied, while newcomers give up early because they keep losing" while in co-op games "those who aren't skilled at games can drag the team down", and wanted to provide "a casual connection" online gameplay experience "free from those sorts of worries" by creating a "live player shadows" system where players can only do beneficial things to each other and the game can be enjoyed similarly to single player but with the addition of online interaction between players.

 Shigeru Miyamoto, creator of the Mario franchise, had very little involvement in the development of Wonder.
 Despite this, as mentioned by Tezuka, Miyamoto gave feedback and suggestions to the developers when he occasionally visited to review the game's development progress.
 Mouri stated that Miyamoto once said that he disliked the original design and the animations for Mario's elephant form, which helped to modify both aspects for the final result.